 Fostering is a very different experience to adoption, but one that is equally as important in a child’s life.

-Short-term foster care may be for a period of days or weeks.
-There are several reasons why a child may require short-term foster care.
-There may have been the sudden death of a parent, signs of abuse, or ongoing court proceedings.
-These periods are hugely unsettling for a child, who may be feeling lost, uncertain, or sad about their future.
-Even during a short period of time, there is the potential for carers to make a huge impact upon a child’s life, with safely, security, and love.
+Short-term care may be for a period of days or weeks.
+There are several reasons why a child may require temporary fostering.
+There may have been the sudden death of a parent, signs of abuse or ongoing court proceedings.
+These periods are hugely unsettling for a child.
+They may be feeling lost, uncertain or sad about their future.
+Even during a short period of time, there is the potential for carers to make a huge impact upon a child’s life, with safely, security and love.

-Short-term foster carers need the necessary skills and emotional resilience to be able to navigate a child safely through potentially turbulent times.
-An ideal short-term foster carer is someone who can create strong, meaningful, and caring bonds fast, who is able to build up trust and an emotional safety net for the child quickly.
-Children in short-term foster care can be from all walks of life, so there is a need for a carer who can accommodate and respect diversity.
+Foster carers need the necessary skills and emotional resilience to be able to navigate a child safely through potentially turbulent times.
+An ideal foster carer is someone who can create strong, meaningful and caring bonds fast.
+Who is able to build up trust and an emotional safety net for the child quickly.
+Children in foster care can be from all walks of life, so there is a need for a carer who can accommodate and respect diversity.

 Long-Term Fostering